kvssJ/A-GUI-to-program-and-control-an-LED-matrix/README.md

 Once I click submit, this list of strings would be added to the 2D list.
 Since I was using python anyways, this was pretty easy with the append function.

-I also added the option to edit previois frames which had already been submitted.
+I also added the option to edit previous frames which had already been submitted.
 Whenever I move to a previous frame, the program would access the corresponding list and edit any changed values.